How To Keep Dogs Cool In The Summer

 Walks in the sunshine, days spent outside - your dog loves summer just as much as you.

 Given the choice, they would run and play all day long.
 It’s important to make sure your fur baby has everything they need to stay fit and healthy in the heat of the summer sun.
+However, keeping your dogs cool in the summer heat is about preparation.
+Whether it's at home in the garden or on a day trip, always ensure you have everything you need for you and your dog.

 To help you keep your best friend comfortable and healthy this summer season.
 Here are some tips we have learned over the years.
+From keeping dogs cool in summer to knowing what to look out for if they start to overheat, we’ve got you covered:

 Cool walkies